jitinsingla/MitoXRNet/README.md

 ## Prediction and Evaluation

-`evaluate.py` runs the complete MitoXRNet inference pipeline, including preprocessing, slice-wise prediction, and class-wise evaluation.
+`evaluate.py` runs the complete MitoXRNet inference pipeline, including preprocessing, slice-wise prediction, and class-wise evaluation on test/prediction data.
 It supports flexible execution modes such as **preprocessing only**, **prediction only**, **evaluation only**, or the full pipeline.
 Segmentation performance is reported using IoU, Dice, Precision, and Recall for both nucleus and mitochondria.

 #### Data preparation:
 Keep the raw mrcs for prediction in `Data/Prediction/MRCs` folder and corresponding ground truth labels in `Data/Prediction/Labels` folder.
+Ground truth labels are required for computing prediction accuray.
+It can be omitted if not available.

 #### Data Requirements & Naming Convention

 - MitoXRNet requires that **each raw MRC contains a single masked cell**, e.g. ACSeg ([Link](https://biomedisa.info/gallery/#)) can be used.